 6. Bank fishing on approved shorelines outside the recreation area and during park hours will be permitted proving one has a daily-use permit or season pass and written permission from private landowners whose property one crosses to reach the reservoir.

 1. All boats MUST comply with Maryland State and Federal requirements for recreational boats.

-2. Boating is allowed March 1st through November 30th each year.
+2. Boating is allowed beginning March 1 through November 30, each year.

 3. Private Boats must be launched from the 2 available boat ramps.
 A boat launch fee is charged at the gatehouse.
 (See park entrance fees for fee schedule).